Boris Katchouk: Professional

 Katchouk began the 2023–24 season with Chicago, but after 17 games, he had recorded only two goals and four points.
 His poor play led him to be placed on waivers by the Blackhawks.
 After going unclaimed, he was assigned to the Blackhawks AHL affiliate, the Rockford IceHogs, on December 12, 2023.
 After appearing in six games with Rockford, scoring three goals and five points, Katchouk was recalled by Chicago after Raddysh was placed on injured reserve on December 30, 2023.
 He played in eleven more games with Chicago, scoring three more goals and five points.

 On March 7, 2024, Katchouk was placed on waivers again by the Blackhawks.
 The following day, he was claimed by the Ottawa Senators.
 He made his Senators debut on March 9 in a 2–1 loss to the San Jose Sharks.
 Katchouk scored his first goal and registered his first multi-point game with the Senators in a 6–2 win over the Buffalo Sabres on March 27.
 As a restricted free agent the end of the season, the Senators did not give him a qualifying offer, making him an unrestricted free agent.

 As a free agent, Katchouk went un-signed in the 2024 offseason before he accepted an invitation to attend the Anaheim Ducks training camp for the season on a professional tryout (PTO) on September 12, 2024.
 He was released from his PTO on September 30.
 He signed a one-year AHL contract with the Wilkes-Barre/Scranton Penguins on October 8.
 He notched professional season best offensive totals with the Penguins, posting 21 goals and 49 points through 67 regular season games.

 After a rebound season in the AHL with Wilkes-Barre, Katchouk as a free agent secured a one-year, two-way NHL contract with his original club, the Tampa Bay Lightning, on July 1, 2025.

+On December 28, 2025, Katchouk was traded to the Minnesota Wild in exchange for Michael Milne.
+He played exclusively with AHL affiliate, the Iowa Wild, posting 3 points through 8 games.
+On March 1, 2026, Katchouk was traded by the Wild to the Philadelphia Flyers in exchange for defenceman Roman Schmidt.

+On August 13, 2026, Katchouk signed a one-year contract with Traktor Chelyabinsk of the Kontinental Hockey League.